 Moreover, some types of tumors and cancers can also make your fluffy friend sneeze blood.
 They are often, but not always, accompanied by swelling in the problematic area.
-In cases like these your vet is the only one who can confirm the real problem.
+Your vet is the only one who can confirm the real problem.

-Similarly to sneezing, coughing occurs when something is irritating your feline furball’s respiratory system.
-But unlike sneezing, it’s triggered by problems related to its lungs.
+Coughing occurs when something is irritating your feline furball’s respiratory system.
+Unlike sneezing, it’s triggered by problems related to its lungs.
 If your pet is coughing up blood, it’s trying to clear its airways and lungs of something.

 Here are the most common causes of blood coughing in cats:

 - Blockage of blood vessels in the lungs